1. The Ratio (1:12)

 About This Album

 Pi is an experimental album about that mathematical constant.
-The project began as a programming extension to my music software Prometheus, adding the capability to import music from text files.
-I decided to convert pi to base twelve (dodecimal) instead of the typical base ten (decimal), and play it in one octave on a chromatic scale, to see what it sounded like.
+The project began as a programming extension to Mark Sheeky's self-developed music software, Prometheus, adding the capability to import music from text files.
+Mark decided to convert pi to base twelve (dodecimal) instead of the typical base ten (decimal), and play it in one octave on a chromatic scale, to see what it sounded like.
 Interestingly, the music does not sound like random notes and does appear to have a deeper structure.

 All of the melodies and irregular timings on this album are representations of pi in different number bases.
 The music varies from slow calming tunes, to complex multi-layered melodies or tracks that represent other aspects of this remarkable number.